 Recruiting and retaining the right talent should be the top priority of any company that wants to survive the global talent war, especially the Tech industry.

 Let us consider better ways of getting and retaining talents in Tech Industries

 - Be intentional: Organizations need to become more intentional and go deep in their recruitment strategy.
 Internal referrals are not enough for a vacant tech position.
 Take the message out there, and create awareness that your company is hiring for tech roles.
 Use those new work perks to create brand awareness, Interswitch included new work perks, the message was put out.
 Candidates want to work with firms with good brand reputations.

 - Be open: Keep engagement open with your prospective candidate, especially the ones that have indicated an interest in your organization.
 Keep your website engaging for both candidates and clients.
 Create a live chat on your website, if you can not keep up with it (which you should try) ensure the contact details provided are reachable and valid for further dialogue and engagement.

-- Be Flexible: In the new world of work, flexibility is becoming a differentiator for job seekers, according to Daniel Shapero’s Article, over 40% of job views on LinkedIn are for roles of a remote option.
+- Be Flexible: In the new world of work flexibility is becoming a differentiator for job seekers, according to Daniel Shapero Article, over 40% of job views on LinkedIn are for roles of remote options.
 Returning to work post covid, has been a bit challenging for me if not for the flexible work hour silently observed in the firm.
-At present, the Software unit of my organization is operating a hybrid of which most of them are gen Z.
+At present the Software unit of my organization are operating hybrid of which most of them are gen Z.

 In conclusion, According to Bain Tech Report, Companies that fail to recruit and retain great tech talent are bound to lose their edge, cede ground to competitors, and, in many cases, fade away.
 Meanwhile, companies that adopt a winning talent strategy will have a powerful advantage that’s just as critical to their success as the competitive moat created by their technology products.